 Who Makes NootroBrain?

+Clinical evidence for the supplement working in humans could not be located.
 Let's now look at the ingredients in NootroBrain and see what we can discover.
-According the label, a bottle contains 60 capsules.
+According to the label, a bottle contains 60 capsules.
 1 capsule has the following ingredients:

 |Vitamin B6 1.3 mg||65%|